 Serious side effects of Campral may include:

 severe anxiety or depression; mood or behavior changes; thoughts about suicide or hurting yourself; swelling in your hands or feet; or pounding heartbeats or fluttering in your chest.

 Allergic Reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Since it works by restoring the chemicals in your brain, it may also help to reduce anxiety, which can also be caused by an imbalance in the brain.

 Does Campral cause weight gain?

-If this medication is taken with an anti-depressant, there is a chance weigh gain will be a side effect.
+If this medication is taken with an anti-depressant, there is a chance weight gain will be a side effect.

 What happens if I drink alcohol while taking Campral?

-You may experience unpleasant side effects like nausea and headaches and will cause acamprosate to become less effective.
+You may experience unpleasant side effects like nausea and headaches which will cause acamprosate to become less effective.
 Mixing the two will not harm you.